 What is Mobile-First?
 You’ve probably heard of it or read about it multiple times, but let’s catch up on the basics.

+First, keep in mind that nowadays, in 2021, more than 90% of internet users worldwide use mobile devices to go online.
 Mobile-first is the development of a website thinking about its mobile interface first and foremost.
 Mobile first can also be explained a little more clearly with the help of two design principles that explore the adaptability from desktop to mobile and vice versa.
 We’re of course talking about Progressive Advancement and Graceful Degradation.

 - Progressive Advancement is a design strategy where you start building a website for the smallest applicable browser.
 This helps in solving how to use space in a more conservative manner.
 Working with a smaller screen helps to curate content, media and layouts, minimizing filler content and improving scannability.
 Progressive Advancement is, in other words, Mobile-First Web Development.